ppppangu/unifiles/docs/user-guide/client_sdk.md

 *   `mistral`: Use a Mistral-based LLM OCR/extraction backend (requires configuration).
 *   `openai`: Use an OpenAI-compatible OCR/extraction backend (requires configuration).

+All modes now flow through the same OCR provider factory: `simple` is implemented as a built-in pdfplumber/PyMuPDF provider, so switching modes is just changing the provider name.

 #### Image Content Parsing (selfhosted mode only)

 When using `selfhosted` mode, you can control whether to generate semantic descriptions for images and tables in the document via the `parse_image_content` parameter: